Skip to Main Content Skip to left navigation

 Sejong Korea Scholars Program

-The Sejong Korea Scholars Program (SKSP) is an online course for high school students sponsored by the Stanford Program on International and Cross-Cultural Education.
-The SKSP annually selects 15–20 exceptional high school students from throughout the United States in an intensive study of Korea.
-Selected students participate in the online course on Korea from February to June of each year.
+The Sejong Korea Scholars Program (SKSP) is a college-level online course on modern Korean history and society, with an emphasis on U.S.–Korea relations, sponsored by the Stanford Program on International and Cross-Cultural Education.
+The SKSP selects 20–25 exceptional high school students (grades 10–-12) from throughout the United States to participate each spring from February through early June.

 For more information, please visit the SKSP website at https://spice.fsi.stanford.edu/fellowship/sejong-korea-scholars-program.